Mayo Clinic Care Network Content

 • Kidney disease

-Here's what you need to know to keep your feet healthy, the signs you need to see a doctor and what happens if amputation is necessary.
+Here's how to keep your feet healthy, how to know the signs that mean you need to see a health care provider and what happens if you need an amputation.